 For the dipping sauce

-- 1 tsp tahini
+- 1 teaspoon tahini

-- 1 tsp tomato paste
+- 1 teaspoon tomato paste

-- 1 tsp mayonnaise
+- 1 teaspoon mayonnaise

-- 1 tbsp extra-virgin olive oil
+- 1 tablespoon extra-virgin olive oil

-- 1 tsp lemon juice
+- 1 teaspoon lemon juice

 - Melt about a teaspoon of each ghee and coconut oil in a little saucepan or microwave.
-Using a pastry brush or your fingers, coat the top of the falafels with a thin layer of melted fat.
+Using a pastry brush or your fingers, coat the top of the falafels with a thin layer of melted oil.